ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/docs/Explanations/1_Explanation_Main.md

 This gives candidates flexibility in how they design and typeset their work, provided that:

 - All required elements are included.
-- The order of elements follows the regulations.
+- The order of elements follows the regulations given in the checklist.
 - The document is clear, legible, and professionally presented.

 This document serves four main purposes: